apache/beam/website/src/documentation/programming-guide.md

 }));
 ```

-Even though the in both cases the `@Element` parameter differs from the the `PCollection`'s Java type, since the
+Even though the in both cases the `@Element` parameter differs from the `PCollection`'s Java type, since the
 schemas are the same Beam will automatically make the conversion.
 The built-in `Convert` transform can also be used
 to translate between Java types of equivalent schemas, as detailed below.